benduran/simplestyle/README.md

 ## What this library isn't
 This library isn't trying to make grandiose assumption about how your styles should be rendered.
 Its goal is to simply provide a typed way of easily creating reusable styles close to your JavaScript / TypeScript components.
-Eventually a plugin system will be introduced so that you can stub out additional behaviors you might desire, but in the meantime, it is a zero-runtime-dependency way of creating CSS in JS and assumes that you're wise enough to know whether you've made a styling mistake (wrong property, wrong unit, invalid rule format, etc)
+It is a zero-runtime-dependency way of creating CSS in JS and assumes that you're wise enough to know whether you've made a styling mistake (wrong property, wrong unit, invalid rule format, etc)

 ## License